Humane Education | Camps | Classes | Youth Group Opportunities | Academic Community Service | Read To A Dog | Birthday Parties | Classroom Visits

 - Campers bring their own lunch and water bottle.
 There is no access to a microwave.

-- A 50% refund will be issued up until one week prior to the first day.
+- A 50% refund will be issued up until two weeks prior to the first day.
 After this date, there will be no refunds.

 Questions?
 Please contact Kathy Pecsar at (707) 577-1902 or firstname.lastname@example.org.

 Raise funds on behalf of the Humane Society of Sonoma County

 - Host a fundraising pizza and movie night or sleep over.
 Make some fun pizzas, grab your favorite animal movies and enjoy time with friends all while helping animals.
 Ask your guests to bring a donation for the Humane Society of Sonoma County as their contribution.

 - Make donation containers and place them in classrooms at your school or local businesses your family frequents to collect donations then schedule a time with Kathy Pecsar, the Humane Educator, to present the raised monies.

 - Have a school wide bake sale/lemonade stand to raise donations.
 Track the hours you spent on this project and have Kathy Pecsar, the Humane Educator, sign off on your project.

 - Share your birthday – Birthday parties, holidays and other typical gift-giving occasions can become great fundraisers.
 Let your family and friends know that you’d prefer a donation to the Humane Society of Sonoma County this year rather than a gift.